16 days Hong Kong Loop

 Enjoy another free morning to pack in the last few of Beijing’s sights before heading back to Hong Kong.
 You can visit the Temple of Heaven, the largest complex dedicated to heaven worship in the world and where ancient sacrifices were made to bring bountiful harvests.

 Later, you will set off to the train station for your train back to Hong Kong.
 Arrive in Shenzhen and cross the border into Hong Kong to finish your trip!
-Say goodbye to your group and finish up your tour with The Dragon Trip.
+Say goodbye to your group and finish up your China group tour with The Dragon Trip.

 We wish you safe travels!